RyoJerryYu/protoc-gen-pluginx/cmd/protoc-gen-ts-grpc-gateway-cli/README.md

 ### Work with ts_proto

+This plugin depends on some flags of ts_proto:

+- outputJsonMethods: Should be set to true.
+- outputServices: ts_proto allow set this flag multiple times.
+Should include `nice-grpc` .

+Some flags of ts_proto should be set depends on Server Config:

-- UseProtoNames: ts_proto snakeToCamel set to keys or false (which default to keys_json)
+- snakeToCamel: If `MarshalOptions.UseProtoNames` was `true` on serverside, ts_proto should not include `json` . (set to keys or false, which default to keys_json)